cisnes/BITCORN-Multinode/README.md

     Genkey for MN01:

-Here you enter the genkey from the masternodes.conf file which you made in step 1.2.
+Here you enter the genkey from the masternodes.conf file which you made in step 5 of 1.1.

 ### 2.2 Find IP-adresses
 When the installation is done, you will be returned back to the normal console.
 Now you need to find the IP-adresses of each MN and paste them in masternodes.conf on your computer.